DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     if given, or defaults to ``'FLOAT'``.

     .. note::
-        When storing arrays of strings, it is possible to store Unicode characters.
-        However, as EPICS has no Unicode support the resultant values will be stored as byte strings.
-Care must be taken when encoding/decoding the values.
+        Storing arrays of strings differs from other values.
+String arrays will always be assumed to be encoded as Unicode strings, and will be returned to the user as a Python list rather than a Numpy array.

 The following functions generates specialised records.